(CNN) — For once, it’s an opportunity to sleep with the fishes that doesn’t mean you end up like a character in a mob movie.

-In addition to a bed, shower and the other typical components of a hotel room, the Muraka takes it to another level with a private gym, a bar, an infinity pool, butler’s quarters, an ocean-facing bathtub and most importantly an underwater bedroom with unparalleled views of the ocean.
+In addition to a bed, shower and the other typical components of a hotel room, the Muraka takes luxury travel to another level with a private gym, a bar, an infinity pool, butler’s quarters, an ocean-facing bathtub and most importantly an underwater bedroom with unparalleled views of the ocean.

 The top floor, which is above the water, has a “relaxation deck” where you can sun yourself.

 The price tag?
 A cool $50,000 per night.
 Those who book this room get use of a personal chef and private boat, as well as automatic Hilton Diamond status.

 The Muraka isn’t the first underwater venture at the hotel.
 The property is home to Ithaa, an underwater five-star restaurant.

 The Muraka is connected to the rest of the resort — including the Ithaa — by jetty, in case you want to leave your blissful seclusion to mingle with other non-aquatic life forms.